 It is no secret that life and health insurers have an image challenge.

-Carriers may like to believe coverage and claims decisions are black and white – yes or no, covered or excluded, right and wrong.
-And yet, for policyholders, the motivations behind these decisions can appear murky and the interpretation of policy language full of shades of gray.
+Though claims managers are acutely aware of the challenges in settling complex claims, for policyholders, motivations behind claims decisions can appear murky and the interpretation of policy language full of shades of gray.

 The Need for Clarity in Claims Communications

-Declining some claims is unavoidable, but coverage levels should be clear, the time to issue a claim should be unambiguous, and the reasons behind any claim decision should be fully explained.
+Declining some claims is unavoidable, but coverage levels should be well-defined, the criteria for valid claims should be unambiguous, and claim decisions should be fully explained.
 In other words, insurers have an obligation to communicate clearly to policyholders.

 Yet reasons for an adverse decision are often anything but obvious.
-Insurers fail to prepare the claimant for a negative response, and feelings of shock or anger generated by an unpleasant surprise can be compounded by confusing or legalistic notification language.
-Policies can be loaded with jargon that invites misinterpretation and leaves the policyholder feeling misled at claims time.
+Insurers may fail to prepare the claimant for a negative response, and feelings of shock or anger generated by an unpleasant surprise can be compounded by confusing or legalistic notification language.
+Policies can be loaded with jargon that invites misinterpretation and leaves the policyholder feeling misled.

-Relatively few declines can create a disproportionate problem.
-When an insurer’s answers appear to contradict a claimant’s beliefs about a policy, he or she can suspect the insurer of misrepresentation, and the claimant is far more likely to broadcast complaints in social media and on ratings websites, where these posts can gain attention and damage the brand.
-After all, evidence shows that when making insurance purchases, potential customers are more likely to ascribe value or authority to opinions of individuals in a social network over corporate or institutional statements.
+Relatively few declines can invite problems, too.
+When an insurer’s answers appear to contradict a claimant’s beliefs about a policy, the claimant is far more likely to broadcast complaints in social media and on ratings websites, where their posts can attract attention and damage the brand.
+Evidence1 shows that when making insurance purchases, potential customers are more likely to ascribe value or authority to opinions of individuals in a social network over corporate or institutional statements.
 Increasingly, too, customer complaints can attract the attention of media and regulators.

 A lack of clarity also has more direct implications.
-A foundation of international contract law, the “contra proferentem” doctrine states that any clause considered to be ambiguous should be interpreted against the interests of the party that created, introduced, or requested that a clause be included.
+A foundation of international contract law, the “contra proferentem” doctrine states that any clause considered to be ambiguous should be interpreted against the interests of the party who created, introduced, or requested that clause be included.

-In other words, the onus is on insurer to prove, on balance, that an exclusion has been directly communicated and applies to a case.
-Insurers would do well reassess exclusion language.
+In other words, the onus is on insurer to prove, on balance, that an exclusion has been directly communicated and applies to a claim.
+Insurers would do well to reassess exclusion language.
 Some basic recommendations include:

-- Stating clearly the need for an accurate application disclosure and establishing consequences of not doing so.
+- Stating up front the need for an accurate application disclosure and establishing consequences for not doing so.

 - Ensuring clear headings, particularly for critical illness coverage restrictions.

-- Offering all existing policyholders the option to update critical illness policies every time new critical illness definitions are introduced to ensure this content is always up to date.
+- Offering all existing policyholders the option to update critical illness policies every time new critical illness definitions are introduced to ensure their cover is always up to date.

 - Reassessing policy exclusion definitions.
-In a product with an alcohol and drug abuse exclusions, for example, identify how the insurer evaluates whether someone is under the influence or defines “abuse.”
+In a product with an alcohol and drug abuse exclusion, for example, identify how the insurer evaluates whether someone is under the influence or in a condition that constitutes “abuse.”

 - Keep exclusion language simple.